milanwiedemann/phc-coding-club/resources/Sheet1.md

 you do.

 The second way is by using the console.
-R has built-in functions for importing files, which are called read.table and read.csv.
+R has built-in functions for importing files, which are called `read.table()` and `read.csv()`.
 These functions have multiple arguments, but the most important ones that you need to know about for now are the file path, and whether or not the first row of the file should be read as a header.

-When calling read.table or read.csv, the file path must be written as a string (enclosed by quotes).
+When calling `read.table()` or `read.csv()`, the file path must be written as a string (enclosed by quotes).
 In order to save your file in the environment, you must assign it a name.
 Here is an example of what the code could look like:

 ``` r
 my_table <- read.table("C:/Users/me/Documents/example.txt", header=TRUE)
 ```

+A quick note: be careful that you don’t rely too much on files which are saved on your computer only and not a shared drive, as other people you share your code with won’t be able to run it.
+This goes double if you use `setwd()` to fix your working directory, as then it may not be obvious to someone who reads snippets of your code that it will only work for you.
+If you have to use `setwd()` in code that other people will have to use, make sure to add a very noticeable comment next to it that says something like “PLEASE REPLACE THIS FOLDER PATH WITH YOUR OWN WORKING DIRECTORY OR CODE WILL NOT RUN”.

 If any arguments of an R function are not specified, they take their default values (provided such values exist, if they don’t it gives you an error).
-We needed to specify that the first row should be read as a header (for data you work with, this will almost always be the case) because by default it is FALSE for read.table.
-For some reason, for read.csv it is TRUE by default, so you don’t need to include it.
+We needed to specify that the first row should be read as a header (for data you work with, this will almost always be the case) because by default it is `FALSE` for `read.table()`.
+For some reason, for `read.csv()` it is `TRUE` by default, so you don’t need to include it.
 Be careful not to get caught out by this!

 This seems like much more of a fuss than simply using the menu, but you will need to use these commands when importing multiple data sets in